What does gender discrimination mean?

 - Leadership (bank manager)

-Stereotypes about the role of women and prejudices about the value of their work have influenced their remuneration and created wage differences with typically male jobs.
+Stereotypes about the role of women and prejudices about the value of their work have negatively influenced their remuneration.
+This bias has resulted in lower wages for jobs commonly held by women when compared to jobs commonly held by men.

-The closer the tasks are to the tasks done at home or in the family, the lower their value in the eyes of society.
-Qualities that have mostly been associated with female jobs have been devalued because they are considered to be related to the role of women in the home.
-This misinterpretation results in lower wages for typically female jobs.
+The closer a task is to those performed in the home or family, the lower their value in the eyes of society.
+Therefore, qualities that have mostly been associated with female jobs have been devalued because they are considered to be related to the role of women in the home.
+This bias has resulted in lower wages for female jobs.

-Society had also long held the view that a man should be paid more than a woman because he had to support his family.
-A woman’s wages were considered additional, but not essential, income.
+Society also long held the view that a man should be paid more than a woman because he had to support his family.
+A woman's wages were considered a supplement to the household income, but not essential.

 Assessing the value of jobs to combat gender discrimination